Aromatherapy Essential Oil Safety Tips: What You Need to Know

 Essential Oils Safety Medication Interactions

 Essential oils can influence how your body metabolizes certain medications, potentially altering their effectiveness.
-This happens because EOs contain bioactive compounds that interact with enzymes, hormones, and cellular pathways in the body.
+This happens because essential oils contain bioactive compounds that interact with enzymes, hormones, and cellular pathways in the body.

 These interactions often help you by improving how your body works.